 Several federal courts have abandoned the de facto officer doctrine entirely.
 In Silver v.
 United States Postal Service (9th Cir.1991) 951 F.2d 1033, the Ninth Circuit noted that only two federal circuits had adopted the doctrine, one circuit had limited the doctrine, and the United States Supreme Court in two cases had entertained challenges based on the Appointments Clause without considering the de facto officer doctrine.
 (Id. at p.
 1036 fn.
 2.)
 Similarly, in U.S. v.
 Gantt (9th Cir.
 1999) 194 F.3d 987, the Ninth Circuit stated, "[f]ollowing the modern trend we choose not to ratify the actions of an improperly appointed officer of the United States under the ancient 'de facto officer' doctrine."
 (Id. at p.
 998.)
 In both cases, the Ninth Circuit refused to apply the doctrine and reached the merits of whether the officer had been properly appointed.
 (Fair Political Practices v.
 Californians Against Corruption).

-Other federal courts accept the de facto officer doctrine in general, but do not apply it in cases in which the actions of an ineligible officeholder contravene the purpose of the eligibility requirement:
+Other federal courts accept the de facto officer doctrine in general, but do not apply it in cases in which the actions of an ineligible officeholder violate the purpose of the eligibility requirement:

 Several federal cases have refused to apply the de facto officer doctrine where the purpose of the appointment requirement is to protect the person subject to the authority of the judicial officer.
 For example, in several [military] draft cases, federal courts have allowed a defendant to challenge an induction order on the ground that the draft board was not properly constituted.
 In U.S. v.
 Beltran (N.D.Cal.1969) 306 F.Supp.
 385, the defendant successfully argued for an acquittal on the ground that the draft board members resided outside of their jurisdiction in violation of the federal appointment requirements.
 The district court noted that the purpose of this requirement was to promote impartiality, justice, and better decision-making in controversial cases.
 (Id. at p.
 387-388.)
 Because these requirements were not just formalities, but were specifically designed to protect potential draftees from poor decisions, the District Court ruled that the de facto officer doctrine did not apply.
 (Id. at pp. 388-390.)
 Other courts have reached the same decision on the same grounds (see U.S. v.
 Cabbage (6th Cir.
 1970) 430 F.2d 1037, 1041-1042; U.S. v.
 Williams (E.D.
 Penn.
 1970) 317 F.Supp.
 1363; U.S. v.
 Machado (N.D.Cal.1969) 306 F.Supp.
 995, 999-1002), although some courts have disagreed and held that this defense would not be permitted (see, e.g., Czepil v.
 Hershey (7th Cir.
 1970) 425 F.2d 251).
 (Fair Political Practices v.
 Californians Against Corruption).

-The de facto officer doctrine does not protect -- hence you may challenge in court -- the action of an ineligible officeholder when such action violates a right or protection that the eligibility requirement confers to persons subject to the officeholder's authority:
+The de facto officer doctrine does not protect the official actions of an ineligible officeholder (consequnetly, those actions may be challenged collaterally) when the actions violate a right or protection that the eligibility requirement confers to persons subject to the officeholder's authority:

 Although the de facto officer doctrine generally denies individuals an interest in enforcing title requirements, the doctrine should not apply when a qualification for a specific office aims to protect the individuals subject to that official's authority.
 A breach of these statutes gives individuals a sufficiently personalized injury to challenge official action on the ground of defective title.
-(Kathryn A. Clokey, De Facto Officer Doctrine, (1985), p.1135.)
+(Clokey, p.1135)

-The de facto officer doctrine does not automatically apply in criminal cases and in cases in which a "non-frivolous constitutional" issue is raised.
+In general, the de facto officer doctrine does not apply in criminal cases and in cases in which a "non-frivolous constitutional" issue is raised.

 Courts have developed certain exceptions to the de facto officer doctrine.
 Taken individually, the cases delineating these exceptions involve rather specific factual circumstances and can be narrowly confined.
 Collectively, however, they represent a gradual erosion of the doctrine.
 The Supreme Court itself has held that the doctrine does not apply where there is a "non-frivolous constitutional" challenge to an exercise of authority.
 In addition, one line of cases suggests that the doctrine cannot be reflexively invoked in criminal proceedings.
 One court has interpreted this series of cases as suggesting or requiring a balanced approach to the problem of the de facto authority.
-(Kathryn A. Clokey, De Facto Officer Doctrine (1985), p.1126.)
+(Clokey, p.1126.)

 In Andrade v.
 Lauer (1984), the DC Court of Appeals held that, if there is a Constitutional defect in an officer's title to the office he is holding, you may collaterally challenge the action of that officer, but only if (a) you bring your challenge soon after the action is taken, and (b) the agency involved was given adequate prior notice of the defect.

 The court viewed the primary interests served by the de facto officer doctrine as protection of the public's reliance on past governmental actions and protection of the government's ability to take final and effective action.
 The court argued that these "core purposes" are served when a contestant brings the challenge soon after the adverse governmental action is taken and he demonstrates that the agency or department involved had reasonable notice of the title defect.
 Accordingly, the court would allow a collateral title challenge to proceed only where these two requirements have been met.
-(Kathryn A. Clokey, De Facto Officer Doctrine (1985), pp.1127-1128).
+(Clokey, pp.1127-1128).